yusuke1127/RoboManipBaselines/doc/mujoco_tactile_sensor.md

 > **Please install it as a standalone project for use with RoboManipBaselines.**

 After installation, copy the plugin library files into the `plugin` directory of your MuJoCo Python module:
 ```console
 $ cp <CMAKE_INSTALL_PREFIX>/lib/libTactileSensor.so <path_to_venv>/lib/python3.10/site-packages/mujoco/plugin
 $ cp <CMAKE_INSTALL_PREFIX>/lib/libTactileSensorPlugin.so <path_to_venv>/lib/python3.10/site-packages/mujoco/plugin
 ```

-## How to Run
+## How to run
 Add the following line to your MuJoCo XML file:
 ```xml
   <include file="../../robots/ur5e/ur5e_tactile_sensor_config.xml"/>
 ```

 As an example, uncomment the following line in [env_ur5e_pick.xml](../robo_manip_baselines/envs/assets/mujoco/envs/ur5e/env_ur5e_pick.xml):
 ```xml
   <!-- To enable the tactile sensor, comment in the following line. -->
   <!-- <include file="../../robots/ur5e/ur5e_tactile_sensor_config.xml"/> -->
 ```

-Once enabled, you can start Teleop as usual and the tactile sensors will be activated:
+Once enabled, you can launch teleoperation as usual and the tactile sensors will be activated:
 ```console
 $ python ./bin/Teleop.py MujocoUR5ePick
 ```
 The measurements from each tactile sensor are automatically stored in the RMB data using the sensor name as the data key.

-To visualize the tactile data, enable the `--plot_tactile` option:
+To visualize the tactile measurements, enable the `--plot_tactile` option:
 ```console
 $ python ./bin/Teleop.py MujocoUR5ePick --plot_tactile
 ```